Grid & AbstractGrid

 getnodeset(grid::AbstractGrid, setname::String)

-Returns all nodes as nodeid in a Set of a given setname.
+Returns all nodes as nodeid in the set with name setname.

 source

-Returns all faces as FaceIndex in a Set of a given setname.
+Returns all faces as FacetIndex in the set with name setname.

 source